-Since September 2011, 40tude curing colon cancer has raised more than £800,000 for St Mark's Hospital in Harrow, a world-leading centre for research and the treatment of bowel disorders.
-The medical teams at St. Mark’s are leading several projects which have the potential to transform the early diagnosis and treatment of colon cancer.
+Since September 2011, 40tude curing colon cancer has raised over £1.2 million to support research at St Mark's Hospital in Harrow, a world-leading centre for research and the treatment of bowel disorders.
+The medical teams at St. Mark’s are leading several projects targeted at transforming the early diagnosis and treatment of colon cancer.
 The funds we raise are targeted at specific projects which without 40tude’s support would not move forward.

 PERFECTS is a programme to develop a Quality Assurance and training tool to improve and monitor the quality of CT colonographies in the NHS Bowel Cancer Screening Programmes.
 CT Colonography can be an effective screening tool to identify early stage colon cancer.
 It has significant advantages over colonoscopy as it costs around 50% less per procedure and is non-invasive and, therefore, more comfortable for patients.
 CT colonography should enable much more widespread screening for colon cancer.
 40tude has made a two year commitment to help fund this project which has the potential to be rolled out throughout the UK initially and then globally.
 Your support would make a significant impact on this initiative, which could transform the early detection rates of colon cancer world-wide.

 PROGRESS: increased understanding of polyps

 40tude is funding a new, exciting research project, called the PROGRESS project, to help advance understanding and clinical management of polyps.

 "Bowel cancer develops from pre-cancerous growths in the colon called polyps,” explains Dr. Adam Humphries, Consultant Gastroenterologist and Endoscopy Clinical Lead at St. Mark’s Hospital who will be leading this new study.
 “Polyps can be detected through colonoscopy screening and easily removed, preventing colon cancer.
 However the evolution and cancer risk of polyps is still poorly understood.